-When completed, this project will serve low-to-moderate income households that are presumed to have been adversely impacted by the pandemic.
-The proposed site at 511 S Hoskins Road, Charlotte NC is located in one of the city's Corridors of Opportunity and a community that has experienced significant divestment since the mid- to late- 20th century.
+This project serves low-to-moderate income households that are presumed to have been adversely impacted by the pandemic.
+The site at 511 S Hoskins Road, Charlotte NC is located in one of the city's Corridors of Opportunity and a community that has experienced significant divestment since the mid- to late- 20th century.
 The profile of the surrounding community is:

-- 75.8% Black or African American (compared to 30.7% county-wide) - 82% of adults in the labor force who are employed (93% county-wide) - 13% of adults over the age of 25 with a bachelor's degree or higher (44% countywide) - Median household income of \$29,395 (\$61,695 county-wide) - 43% of residents receive Medicaid or NC Health Choice (15% county-wide) - 15.8% of births where birth weight was less than 5lb 8oz (9.4% county-wide) - 45% enrolled in Food and Nutrition Services (12% county-wide) - 3% of housing units within a 1⁄2-mile of a full-service, chain grocery store (30% countywide)
+- 75.8% Black or African American (compared to 30.7% county-wide) - 82% of adults in the labor force who are employed (93% county-wide) - 13% of adults over age 25 with a bachelor's degree or higher (44% county-wide) - Median household income of \$29,395 (\$61,695 county-wide) - 43% of residents receive Medicaid or NC Health Choice (15% county-wide) - 15.8% of births where birth weight was less than 5lb 8oz (9.4% county-wide) - 45% enrolled in Food and Nutrition Services (12% county-wide) - 3% of housing units within a 1⁄2-mile of a full-service, chain grocery store (30% county-wide)

-The placement of the LFPDC in the Thomasboro-Hoskins geography will benefit these surrounding communities who face demonstrated racialized disparities in education, employment, access to upward mobility opportunities, healthcare, health and wellness options, and healthy food access.
+The placement of the LFPDC in the Thomasboro-Hoskins geography benefits these surrounding communities who face demonstrated racialized disparities in education, employment, access to upward mobility opportunities, healthcare, health and wellness options, and healthy food access.